AskarAbdullaev/Binding_Sites/README.md

 | linear       |            2 |                 4 |         0.6433   | 0.6770 ± 0.0211   | 0.7103 ± 0.0222   |        0.6511   |  0.7184   |
 | random       |            - |                 - |         0.6930   | 0.500             | 0.500             |        0.5      |  0.5      |

+Based on the cross-validation result, the bast model (CNN (1\text{\AA}) is then trained on the complete CV-subset to obtain the final model.
+The linear model (1\text{\AA}) is also trained on the complete CV-subset (as it showed surprisingly high evaluation results, it is worth keeping it for further stages).

 ## Domain-Specific Results

 TBA